kracr/applied-ethics-ontology/README.md

 <a name="a"></a>
 ###  6.1.
 How to - Reuse Desirable Entities

 The ontology is available for anyone to access via this repository and the PURL locator.
-We have suggested the ApplE ontology to the [Linked Open Vocabulary](https://lov.linkeddata.es/dataset/lov/) as a resource since the platform does not contain any ontology or ODP that is dedicated to Applied Ethics, Ethics, or Ethics Theory.
+We will suggest the ApplE ontology to the [Linked Open Vocabulary](https://lov.linkeddata.es/dataset/lov/) as a resource since the platform does not contain any ontology or ODP that is dedicated to Applied Ethics, Ethics, or Ethics Theory.

-Once accessed/downloaded, a user may import the ontology to their own and use the entities (classes, data properties, instances, etc.) they would like for their own ontology.
+A user may import the ApplE ontology into their own and reuse the entities they would like.
 This is usually recommended when a user may like to expand on our ontology for a specific use case, or use many entities.

-Alternatively, a use may use the IRI of the entity they choose and directly import it via that identifier.
+Alternatively, a user may use the IRI of the entity they choose and directly import it via that identifier.
 This is recommended when the number of desired entities from the ApplE ontology are few.

-Reusing entities from established ontologies is considered a good practice in the ontology development and modeling community as it aids the interconnectedness of information.

 <a name="b"></a>
 ###  6.2.
 How to - Domain-Specific Use Case